yutaasakura96/YA-JS30/README.md

 📖 [More info](./project1/readme.md)

 ### 2. [Product Card](./project2)
-A stylish and modern product card built using HTML, CSS, and vanilla JavaScript.
+A stylish and modern product card built using HTML and CSS.

 ⚠️ **Note**: This project is designed to work best on screen sizes of **1400px and upwards**.
 It may not be fully responsive on smaller screens.